 PRECAUTIONS: Before using famotidine, tell your doctor or pharmacist if you are allergic to it; or to other acid reducers (e.g., cimetidine, ranitidine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: immune system problems, kidney problems, liver problems, lung problems (e.g., asthma, chronic obstructive pulmonary disease-COPD), other stomach problems (e.g., tumors).Some symptoms may actually be signs of a more serious condition.
-Tell your doctor immediately if you have: heartburn combined with lightheadedness/sweating/dizziness, chest pain or shoulder/jaw pain (especially with trouble breathing), pain spreading to arms/neck/shoulders, unexplained weight loss.This drug may make you dizzy.
+Get medical help right away if you have: heartburn with lightheadedness/sweating/dizziness, chest/jaw/arm/shoulder pain (especially with shortness of breath, unusual sweating), unexplained weight loss.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Therefore, elderly people may be at greater risk for side effects while using this drug.
-Caution is advised when using this drug in the elderly because they may be more sensitive to its effects, especially confusion and dizziness.Famotidine should be used only when clearly needed during pregnancy.
+Limit alcoholic beverages.Older adults may be more sensitive to the side effects of this drug, especially confusion.Famotidine should be used only when clearly needed during pregnancy.
 Discuss the risks and benefits with your doctor.This drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration